 3) Build a remote working tech stack

 Having the right technology, software, and tools in place can help your remote team perform at its optimum capacity.
-In recent years, we’ve seen a wide range of tools which make remote working a breeze.
+In recent years, we’ve seen a wide range of tools that make remote working a breeze.

-Digital workplace solutions such as Google Workspace (formerly GSuite) and Office 365 provide a wide range of tools for email, chat, video calls, file storage and document processing, which are the bedrock of many remote teams.
+Digital workplace solutions such as Google Workspace (formerly GSuite) and Office 365 provide a wide range of tools for email, chat, video calls, file storage, and document processing, which are the bedrock of many remote teams.

 Besides these all-in-one tools, two important tools for remote teams include chat and project management.
-For chat, Slack and Microsoft Teams are the clear leaders in the space and choosing one over the other is really down to what works best for your remote team.
+For chat, Slack and Microsoft Teams are the clear leaders in the space, and choosing one over the other is really down to what works best for your remote team.

-For project management tools, the choice is mind bogglingly wide, ranging from established tools such as Trello, Asana and Basecamp to upstarts such as Notion, Infinity and Plutio.
+For project management tools, the choice is mind bogglingly wide, ranging from established tools such as Trello, Asana, and Basecamp to upstarts such as Notion, Infinity, and Plutio.